albertopiva/linux-pwm-fan-manager/README.md

 # linux-fan-manager

-This is a simple shell script to manage a PWM fan on Radxa Rock Pi 4SE with Linux
+This is a simple shell script to manage a PWM fan on Radxa Rock Pi 4SE with Linux.
+It is tested using the official Radxa Debian OS avilable here: https://docs.radxa.com/en/rock4/official-images

 ## Automatic install